NneomaOkoye/printf/README.md

-A team project titled printf
+A team poject titled printf